deankoch/rasterbc/vignettes/vignette_intro.md

 ### File management

-If you forget which files have been downloaded, you can either check the directory `data.dir` using your file browser (subfolder '/dem/blocks', in this case), or use `listfiles_bc` to get a logical vector indicating which files are curerntly found in your local storage directory:
+If you forget which files have been downloaded, you can either check the directory `data.dir` using your file browser (subfolder '/dem/blocks', in this case), or use `listfiles_bc` to get a logical vector indicating which files are currently found in your local storage directory:

 ```r